djcooke/compendium/collections/_pt_081_enemies/succubus.md

     description: "ranged attack on random player; inflicts Pyretic (3s).
 Taking any action (including moving or facing a different direction) before the debuff runs out inflicts magic damage at potency 4500, which is generally a one-shot.
-The attack can be LoS'd"
+The attack can be LoSed"
     warning: other
 notes:
   - "As of patch 7.35, the Pyretic debuff can trigger even if you remain